Street Naming and Numbering

 Postcodes are an important part of a postal address, and are allocated by the Royal Mail not the Local Authority, however when you apply to register an address, the council will liaise closely with Royal Mail on your behalf to ensure postcodes are allocated as quickly as possible.

 You can apply in writing by downloading and completing the application form.
-You will be invoiced for the full amount once we have received your application.
-All applications must be accompanied by a location plan.
+You will be invoiced for the full amount once we have received your application and it has been fully completed.
+All applications must be accompanied by a location plan, and where applicable an approved planning reference indicating an approved development.
 For new developments a site plan showing the road layout and plot numbers is required.
 For developments that include flats, internal layout plans need to be included with your application.
 To change the name of an existing property we simply require the application form detailing the current address.

 Please note address changes carried out without contacting us will not be formally registered with Royal Mail, until the invoice has been paid.
 The Council has no obligation to register the address stated in the application form and may register it in a different form if more appropriate or necessary to fit with national standards.

-Addresses entered and maintained on the Council's Local Land and Property Gazetteer conform to British Standard 7666.
+Addresses entered and maintained on the Council's Local Land and Property Gazetteer conform to British Standard BS7666.